DUEM/Data_Logger/README.md

 > echo BB-DCAN1 > /sys/devices/bone_capemgr.*/slots

 (NB.
-I think the second of these lines shouldn't have to be repeated, but I've had to run it every time I reboot the BBB)
+I think the second of these lines shouldn't have to be repeated, but I've had to run it every time I reboot the BBB.
+THis can be fixed by adding BB-DCAN1 to /etc/default/capemgr)

 Ensure the required kernel modules are installed using: